Canada and the US made a number of changes to the food regulations in 2016, and more changes have been implemented in 2021-2022.

 - the background color for ingredients and nutrition tables,

-- the size of nutrition tables depending on the overall package size.
+- the size of nutrition tables depending on the overall package size (not the label size).